 How important is the GMAT really?

-When I shared my video on the leadership expectations for the Harvard and Stanford MBA programs, the response from my email list was electric!
+When I shared my video on the leadership expectations for the Harvard and Stanford MBA programs, the response from my email list was loud!

 (My subscribers always get the first look at my latest insights on MBA admissions.
-So if you're planning to apply soon, make sure you’re on the list—you don’t want to miss out, especially since my most important live webinar is coming up on June 27, where you will learn all you need to know about why the heck did MBA application surge this year and what to expect from the new admissions cycle.)
+So if you're planning to apply soon, make sure you’re on the list—you don’t want to miss out.)

 But back to how important is the GMAT REALLY…